nazeerulhelmi/nazeerulhelmi/README.md

 👔 I am interested to dive into data analytics role, do hit me up if you know any opportunity

-🛠 Skills: SQL, Power BI, Tableau, Python
+🛠 Skills: Excel, SQL, Power BI, Tableau, Python

 📥 Connect with me at [linkedin](https://www.linkedin.com/in/nazeerulabdhalim/)